jedcrandall/jedcrandall.github.com/courses/cse536fall2026/syllabus.md

 assignment except for the final project summary, but this cannot combine it with any other form of absence forgiveness (e.g., any of them from below): For every hour that an assignment is turned in late, you will lose 1% of the grade.
 Note that a little after four days late the assignment is worth 0%.
+This 1% policy does not apply to quizzes or the final project, it can only be applied to homeworks (i.e., hands-on assignments) and the four projects that are due during the course of the semester.

 Excused absences for classes will be given without penalty to the grade in the case of (1) a university-sanctioned event [ACD